ITSLab-UAegean/ais-manipulation/README.md

 ---
 ### Cleaning Filters (detailed)
-The filters provided by the AIS toolbox include:
+The filters provided by this toolbox include:
 - Removing all messages with empty coordinates, timestamp, speed or course fields.
 - Removing points outside the area of interest (as defined from the configuration file), including points on land.
 	- We expect a multi-polygon object representing the sea area of interest, in any of the following supported geometry file types: geopackage, geodatabase, geojson.